ctb/2017-moore-ddd-annual-report/projects.md

 Tim Head (software engineer/consultant).
 Daniel is building a new large-genome variant calling system on top of khmer called Kevlar, and as a result is pushing khmer library development in new directions.
-Tim is supporting the projects as open source projects, fixing bugs, helping with code review, and generally doing the things that grad students and postdocs find secondary to their research (but are nonetheless important to software integrity, adaptibility, and forward
+Tim is supporting the projects in the open source way: fixing bugs, helping with code review, and generally doing the things that grad students and postdocs find secondary to their research (but are nonetheless important to software integrity, adaptibility, and forward